Throne of Blood

 “It looks real,” she said.

-I reminded Greg we had promised Virginia we would stop at the grocery store in Pomeroy and pick up milk, cheese, and toilet paper.
-The toilet paper was like gold where we lived.
-Greg’s eyes had gone soft.
+I reminded Greg we had promised our farmhouse friends where we were staying we would stop at the grocery store in Pomeroy and pick up milk, cheese, and toilet paper.
+Toilet paper was like gold where they lived.
+Greg’s eyes had gone soft and fuzzy in the meantime.
 He needed reminding.
 I had to remind him twice.
-He finally slid off the bar stool glowing like an electric eel.
+He finally slid off the bar stool glowing like a full moon in a clear sky.

-Jeannie followed us out to the Impala.
+Annie followed us out to the Chevy SS.
 “I like your car,” she said.
-Greg asked her if she wanted a ride back to town.
+Greg asked her if she wanted a ride back to college town.
 She pointed to a VW Beetle.
 “Fontasse postem infantem,” she said, jotting her name and phone number down on a scrap of paper.
-She pressed it into Greg’s hand.
+She pressed it into his open hand.
 She rose up on her tiptoes and gave him a kiss on the cheek.
-I never saw a man go head over heels as fast as Greg did that minute.
+I never saw a man go head over heels as fast as he did that day.

-Once we were in the car, humming along Route 143 on our way to Pomeroy, I asked him what she had said.
+Once we were in the car, humming along Route 143 on our way to Pomeroy, I asked him what Annie had said.

 “Maybe later baby,” he said.
 “That’s what she said.”

-There was enchantment in his eyes.
+The Milky Way was in his eyes.
 “Keep your eyes on the road and your hands on the wheel,” I reminded him for the last time.
 I didn’t have to remind him to keep his hands off the magic mushrooms in his wallet.
 He was riding high on a different kind of magic.
-Love may not make the world go round, but it makes the ride worthwhile.
+Love may not make the world go round, although it can make the ride around the world worthwhile.

 Photograph by Elaine Mayes.